 bandicoot has no dependencies, which allows users to easily compute indicators on a production machine.
 To run tests and compile the visualization, optional dependencies are needed:

 The official documentation is hosted on http://bandicoot.mit.edu/docs.
 It includes a quickstart tutorial, a detailed reference for all functions, and guides on how to use and extend bandicoot.
-You can also check out our interactive training notebooks to learn how to download your own data from your mobile phone and load it into bandicoot to visualize it or to learn how to use bandicoot indicators in scikit-learn.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.